About me

-I also want to inform the world about AI.
-I do this by writing AI blogs, teaching, releasing open-source code and publishing research on the intersection of AI and physics.
+I want to inform the world about AI and its impact on science.
+I do this by writing AI blogs, teaching, releasing open-source code and publishing research at the intersection of ML and the sciences.

 News

-- [Jan 23] I will be a lecturer for ETH Zürich’s Deep Learning in Scientific Computing course.
+- [Jan 23] I will be a lecturer for ETH Zürich’s Deep Learning in Scientific Computing Master’s course (150+ students).

 - [Sept 22] I have joined ETH Zürich AI Center as a postdoctoral fellow.